s-carter91/SamCarter_T3A2/README.md

 Below is a list of user stories and beneath each are how the User Story action focus is carried out within the application.

+#### As an user of the site I want to create an account so I can login

+* Provide an email, name and password when creating an account
+* If an email address already belongs to an account and a new account is created with the same email, the user will receive an message making them aware of this

-#### As an end-user of the site I want to be able to create an account and log in so I can and access the features on the site
+#### As an user of the site I want to an log in so I access the features on the site

 * Username and Password match that of a user account in the system and end-user is taken to the homepage/profile page
 * Username is wrong so credentials error is shown to end-user